-Brunno Douat is a multidisciplinary spatial practitioner, architect,
+Brunno Douat is a multidisciplinary spatial practitioner,

 curator and researcher.